Finetuned/modx-cli/memory-bank/activeContext.md

   - Updated the Application class to add the `--json` and `--ssh` options to the default input definition
   - Now all commands properly show these global options in the command list and help text

-- Fix remaining test failures in other test files:
+- Fix remaining test failures in ComponentTest.php:
-  - ExtensionTest.php has 4 failures related to array handling and formatting
-  - InstanceTest.php has 4 failures related to configuration handling
+  - Errors related to missing MODX classes (modX)

 - Add an internal API like WP-CLI
 - Implement self-update functionality